Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Methodology

 \subsection{Handling High-Degree Nodes}

-KGs often contain high-degree nodes---entities with thousands or millions of connections such as countries, celebrities, or major organizations.
+KGs often contain high-degree nodes---entities with up to thousands of connections such as countries, celebrities, or major organizations.
 Naively retrieving all neighbours of such nodes would overwhelm the LLM's context window and introduce excessive noise.
 We address this through a two-stage filtering mechanism formalized in Algorithm~\ref{alg:search}.

 When the function encounters an entity with more than $k$ connected neighbours $R$ without specified properties, our function returns only the unique properties $U$ rather than all neighbour instances.
-As shown in Figure~\ref{fig:sog-workflow}, querying for the \textit{Netherlands} outgoing neighbours returns: \begin{functionoutput}
+As shown in Figure~\ref{fig:sog-workflow}, querying for the \textit{Netherlands} outgoing neighbours returns: \begin{functionoutput2}

-\end{functionoutput}
+\end{functionoutput2}

 This property-only view allows the LLM to first survey available relation types without context overflow.
 The LLM then makes a targeted second call using the \texttt{properties} parameter to retrieve only relevant relations.
 This transforms high-degree node navigation from an intractable problem into two manageable steps: property discovery followed by selective retrieval.